Ready Set Ride Therapeutic Recreation Facility

 • Schedule: Barn chore training most Saturdays 9–10am

-Volunteer testimonials describe personal experiences at Ready Set Ride.
-Volunteer Juliette Lutz shares that she has been volunteering since the summer of 2018, enjoys helping take care of the horses every weekend, and describes how the people at Ready Set Ride have influenced her confidence and willingness to push her limits.
-Volunteer Hannah Jones shares that she started volunteering during Covid, drives 40 minutes from Morris three times a week, found a love for horses and working with kids with disabilities, and states that her experience at the barn influenced her decision to pursue a bachelor’s degree in disability studies and human development and work toward a master’s in nursing with a focus on pediatrics.
+One volunteer, Juliette Lutz, shared that she has been volunteering at Ready Set Ride since the summer of 2018, that she looks forward to every summer to see the kids ride and to help care for the horses every weekend, and that the people at Ready Set Ride have helped her open up and gain more confidence.
+Another volunteer, Hannah Jones, stated that she started volunteering during Covid, drives 40 minutes from Morris three times a week to help, found a love for horses and working with kids with disabilities at the barn, and that her experience there influenced her decision to pursue a bachelor’s degree in disability studies and human development and work toward a master’s in nursing with a focus on pediatrics.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.